 - Any marketing material, including press release, promoting the activities or meetings taking place in the library should be reviewed and approved by the library director and library trustees before use or publication.

 - The set-up of tables and chairs in the meeting room must be returned to the original configuration at the end of each program.
 No decorations, scenery, or other materials shall be affixed to the building or grounds without the express permission of the Library Director.
 No artwork or decorations hanging on the meeting room walls may be removed or moved.
 It is expected that nothing shall be left from the activity which will interfere with the operation of the library the next day.
 All spaces must be returned to their original condition of cleanliness.

 - Organizations unable to use the facility on the day or time requested on the application form must inform the Library Director no later than 24 hours before the scheduled date.

 - It is understood that library and town functions will take precedence over community use of the library meeting room.
 Library personnel will notify the group affected.

 - At no time will children be left unsupervised in the Sargent Memorial Library Meeting Room.

-- Alcoholic beverages and smoking in the library building or on library premises are strictly prohibited.
-Cooking is not allowed in the meeting room.
+- Cooking is not allowed in the meeting room.
 Prior approval is needed when food is to be served at meetings.

 - Groups using the Library Meeting Room will be financially responsible for any damages to the library facilities incurred during the time that the group was using the facility.
 The responsible adult who has signed the application shall agree to honor any such damage assessment and agrees to payment in full whenever applicable.
 Any applicant, individual or organization may be required to present evidence that they carry insurance to include, in their enrollment or membership forms, signed statements holding the Town harmless with respect to any liability for injuries or other harm or damage arising out of the applicant’s supervision or conduct of programs and activities on library premises.